20 Cleaning Industry Stats and Trends for 2020

 According to the BLS’s latest OEW report, California is the #1 employer of maids and housekeepers in the US.
 The states with the highest employment level in May 2018 were:

 Similar to residential cleaners, California is also the top employer of commercial cleaners.
-The states with the highest employment level in May 2018 were:
+The states with the highest employment level according to the May 2018 statistics were:

 According to a Statista report of the industry’s revenue from 2011-2023, estimates of the current and anticipated revenue from janitorial services is nearly $50 billion.